 4. Employ the use of sufficient resources

 Currently, threat hunting is among the best security solutions.
-A productive threat hunt will, therefore, require competent personnel, adequate systems, and up-to-date tools to be successful.
+Therefore, a productive threat hunt will require competent personnel, adequate systems, and up-to-date tools to be successful.

 5. All endpoints should be protected

 Neglecting certain endpoints may leave loopholes for adversaries.
 Endpoints, in this case, include all network devices, their activities, authorization, and software that they run on.